yurikoval/omniauth-slack/README.md

 Use the first provider to sign users in and the second to add the application, and deeper capabilities, to their team.

-Sign-in-with-Slack handles quick authorization of users with minimally scoped requests.
-Deeper scope authorizations are acquired with further passes through the Add-to-Slack authorization process.
+The [Sign-in-with-Slack](https://api.slack.com/docs/sign-in-with-slack) approval flow handles quick authorization of users with minimally scoped requests.
+Deeper scope authorizations are acquired with further passes through the authorization cycle.

 This works because Slack scopes are additive: Once you successfully authorize a scope, the token will possess that scope forever, regardless of what flow or scopes are requested at future authorizations (removal of scope requires revocation of the token or uninstallation of the Slack app from the team).